dodopontocom/mini-blockchain/README.md

 `$ sudo apt-get install jq curl`
 (also install python3xxx)

+environment variable dependencies
+`export (blockchain/env-vars-template.sh) appending to your ~/.bashrc`
+edit the values accordingly

 run blockchain (if you change port number here, dont forget to also change in `nodes.json` file for the localhost server, default is `5000`)
 `$ cd mini-blockchain/blockchain`
 `$ PORT=5000 ./miniapi.py ${PORT}`